 What it looks like:

-What’s really going on:
+What’s really happening:

 How to avoid it:

-- Never share your seed phrase.
+- Never share your seed phrase

 5. Romance Scams